 Entries in the seedling division consist of any unintroduced iris of any type.
-An exhibitor may enter a seedling originated or grown by another person, but the entry is made in the name of the originator of the clone, i.e., the hybridizer's name, seedling number or registered name, and type of iris must appear on the entry card.
+An exhibitor may enter a seedling originated or grown by another person, but the entry is made in the name of the originator of the clone (i.e., the hybridizer's name), seedling number or registered name, and type of iris must appear on the entry card.
 The Show Committee can choose to cover seedling numbers (but not type of iris) during judging.

 The exhibitor of an unintroduced seedling with a registered name can elect to enter the seedling in the Seedling Division or the Open Horticultural Division but not both.
 Such a seedling would receive awards appropriate to the division in which it is entered.
+This is one instance where the same registered cultivar may be entered in more than one section of a show.
+For example, an exhibitor may enter 'Dusky Challenger' in the Tall Bearded Section (single stalk) and in the Collections Section (5 stalks or whatever quantity is required by the show schedule).
+This also applies to seedlings.
+See chart below.